-It’s high time to become full-time freelancer and live as digital nomad
+It’s high time to become a full-time freelancer and live as a digital nomad

 Even though I’d been freelancing for illustration and graphic design, most of them are one-offs or short-term contract work.
 And living as a digital nomad had been sounds like a dream ever since I heard about them.

 But I thought that ‘What If I can shift my freelance work to full-time and secure some regular source of income?
 Wouldn’t it be just a dream to live a life which keeps travelling while making a living on the laptop, like other nomad workers do?